reconfigurable-ml-pipeline/ipa/README.md

 ```
    There should be `0.json  0.yaml  1.yaml  adaptation_log.json` files in the folder, if either the entire experiment folder is missing or any of the content is missing (in your case seems to be the adaptation_log.json for series 3) then that specific experiment has failed for some reason (probably due to some chameleon network fault etc).

-4. But you can just the failed experiment rather than all the experiments, for example if the failed experiment is experiment number 3, then you can use either the `experiments/runner/run-revision-failed-experiment.sh` or `experiments/runner/run-failed-experiment.sh` depending on whether you are generating the revision results or the original results.
+4. But you can just the failed experiment rather than all the experiments, for example, if the failed experiment is experiment number 3, then you can use either the `experiments/runner/run-revision-failed-experiment.sh` or `experiments/runner/run-failed-experiment.sh` depending on whether you are generating the revision results or the original results.
 E.g. if you want to generate the revised results go to `experiments/runner/` and run `source run-revision-failed-experiment.sh <failed experiment number>`:

 ```bash
 source run-revision-failed-experiment.sh 3